 CSS/Department research administrators have permission to create proposals.
-If you do not have permission to create a proposal or if you cannot access your proposal in progress, please send email to firstname.lastname@example.org or contact your SPO Contract and Grant Officer or IAO Representative.
-If your unit is not yet in Phoebe, see Guidance for Small Units Joining Phoebe.
+If you do not have permission to create a proposal or if you cannot access your proposal in progress, please see Access to Phoebe Proposal or send email to firstname.lastname@example.org.

 When you create a proposal, you will see a new screen with a series of tabs for navigation that reflect the various components of your proposal.
 Your proposal will be automatically saved by the system each time you navigate to a new tab.
 You can also save the proposal by clicking on the Save button at the bottom of the screen.
 After the proposal is saved, you can either keep working on your proposal or logout from Phoebe and continue working on the proposal later.